kaerus/arango-client/README.md

 Introduction
 ------------
-ArangoDB api calls return a promise but they may also be called using a legacy callback.
+The api always returns a promise but it may also be called using a callback.

 Providing a callback returns an error-flag/code, result and headers.
 ```javascript